 The unbridled success of Timberlake’s “FutureSex/LoveSounds” tour cemented VYV’s place in the industry for providing reliable, adaptive, bleeding-edge solutions for multi-video projections during live shows.

 Since then, VYV has been the first choice of show producers world-wide, for both live shows and permanent installations.
-The passionate and pioneering visionaries at VYV have been at the forefront of such landmark shows like Franco Dragone’s “The House of the Dancing Water” (2010), Cirque du Soleil’s “Michael Jackson One” (2013), the World Tours for Alicia Keys (2008), Britney Spears (2009), and Miley Cyrus (2014), and most recently Singapore’s National Day (2016).
+The passionate and pioneering visionaries at VYV have been at the forefront of such landmark shows like Franco Dragone’s “The House of the Dancing Water” (2010), Cirque du Soleil’s “Michael Jackson One” (2013), the World Tours for Alicia Keys (2008), Britney Spears (2009), Miley Cyrus (2014), Singapore’s National Day (2016), Jay Z (2017), Roger Waters (2017), Robert Lepage (2018) and most recently Jennifer Lopez (2019).

-The only question that remains is: what astonishing effects will VYV create for your show, bringing it from the astounding to the unimaginable?
+The only question that remains is: what astonishing visual tricks will VYV create for your show, bringing it from the astounding to the unimaginable?

 Let’s find out together.